 An overpayment occurs when too much has been paid to a provider and a refund to Medicare is necessary.

-Overpayments are either communicated to the provider by Noridian with the use of a Demand Letter or self-reported by the provider.
+Overpayments are either communicated to a provider via a Noridian Demand Letter or self-reported by a provider.
 To be in compliance with Medicare policies for reporting and repaying overpayments, selecting the appropriate payment method for each situation is critical.

 Is the overpayment Medicare Secondary Payer (MSP) | Non MSP related?
 Has a Demand Letter issued or is the overpayment is being voluntarily sent in to Noridian?
 The answer to these will determine which form, if necessary, should be completed and sent.